 Experienced performer, folk club, festival and event organiser.
+Long time

-member of Barleycorn Ceilidh band along with Sam Pirt.
+Ceilidh band along with Sam Pirt.
 As a dancer and musician he was involved

 in the formative years of the Tatterfoals dance team.
 Writer of "The

 Fields are Burning" & "The Big Mill" (runner up BBC

 Radio Lincolnshire songwriting award 2004) amongst many modern

 Pete (Shanty Jack) has joined us : details to follow.